In opioid epidemic, some cities strain to afford OD antidote - WDEF

 “It’s a bit of a pressure-cooker environment for Baltimore but also places in many other states that have been on the front lines of the overdose crisis and where the toll keeps rising.
 The challenge, on a structural level, is that there’s no clear sustainable funding source for naloxone,” according to Daniel Raymond, policy director for the National Harm Reduction Coalition.

 In Charleston, West Virginia, the health department reported Monday that it has only 159 doses remaining, most allocated for community classes in coming days.
-Kanawha-Charlestown Health Department spokesman John Law said they’ve requested more naloxone auto-injectors from the company that’s donated to them in the past “but we have had no response.”
+Kanawha-Charlestown Health Department spokesman John Law said they’ve requested more naloxone auto-injectors from the company that’s donated to them in the past.

 Last week, U.S. Surgeon General Dr. Jerome Adams issued the office’s first national public health advisory in 13 years, calling on more Americans to start carrying naloxone and urging more federal funds be dedicated to increasing local antidote access.